-List Builder is a competitive game in which each player takes it in turn to name something belonging to a particular genre.
+List Builder is a competitive game in which each player takes a turn to name something belonging to a particular genre.
 This could include capital cities, actors from a certain series of movies, or anything else your mind can conjure up.
+The winner is the last person to successfully add to the list.

 Variations include going through the alphabet one letter at a time, or requiring the next answer to start with the same letter the last answer ended with.
-The winner is the last person to successfully add to the list.

-Where Am I?
+7. Where Am I?

 With Where Am I?, each player takes it in turn to describe one feature of their surroundings, while the other tries to guess where they are.
 You can make it as easy or as hard as you like by varying the level of detail you give to your opponent.